Last updated: April 23, 2026

 DevStash ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our read-it-later application for developers.
+Our Terms of Use apply to your use of the Service and are incorporated by reference where relevant.

 When you sign in with GitHub, we receive the following information from GitHub OAuth: